Charlie Mingus – Doughnuts and a Truck

 And they still sell out every day.

-When I wonder why his creations stand out from the crowd, Charlie smiles.
+Charlie smiles when I wonder why his creations stand out from the crowd.
 “We do things to our doughnuts people can’t figure out.
 And they won’t figure out,” he grins.
 He won’t reveal how many they make each day, but Charlie admits the month of July, thanks to all those who flock to this area for vacation, is “huge.”
 From noon to 4 am, each day, thirty employees hand-roll, dip, and fill thousands of colorful treats.

 Although his old-fashioned tasting doughnuts are delivered each morning to shops up and down County Highway 30A, picking them up at Blue Mountain Creamery or Modica Market or Perfect Pig is not the same for me.
 I want the sweet nostalgia of the truck – the old-school buying experience.